Smurf-IV/Excel_PRIME/README.md

 - ![Excel.png](./Excel.png)

 # What does that mean?
-_Yet another Excel reader ?_, but starting with .Net 8 as the performant Runtime.
+- _Yet another Excel reader ?_,
+    - Starting with .Net 8 as the performant Runtime (See Benchmarks)
+    - V9 gives an extra 5% boost,
+    - V10 Another 5% ;-)

 Lets take each of the above elements and explain: